vaibhav18matere/Falcon-UI/README.md

 To use this component library in your project -

-Just add following lines of code in a head tag of your html file.
+Just add following lines of code in a `<head/> tag` of your html file.

 ```bash